theanine3D/pso_ultimate_importer/README.md

 | GameCube      | `.gj`       | `n.rel`           | `.gvm`        |
 | Blue Burst    | `.xj`       | `n.rel`           | `.xvm`        |

-Import settings allow you to customize how the model is imported.
+Import settings allow you to customize some quality-of-life features.
 - **Blend Vertex Colors** - recreates the original lighting from PSO by blending the vertex colors onto albedo textures, for any mesh that has vertex colors
 - **Disable Color Correction** - adjusts the Color Management settings in your scene to sRGB / Standard, so colors match the original colors from PSO
 - **Extend Viewport Clip Distance** - increases the clipping distance in your scene just enough so that the model is immediately visible, no matter how large it might be